Pine Mountain Settlement School

-Bucolic, serene, pastoral, all words often used to describe sheep at pasture, Sometimes these words are found on early Pine Mountain Settlement photographs or on notes that refer to them.
-These are words that conjure up years gone-by and times when many farms in Kentucky had flocks of sheep.
+Bucolic, serene, and pastoral, are all words often used to describe sheep at pasture, Sometimes these words are found on early Pine Mountain Settlement photographs or on notes that refer to them.
+These are words that conjure up years gone by and times when many farms in Kentucky had flocks of sheep.
 But how many sheep were there?
 And, where do sheep figure into the agrarian life of Kentucky, and particularly into the life of eastern Kentucky?
 A historical review is revealing and surprising.

 THOMAS D. CALRK AND Agrarian Kentucky (1977)

 Thomas D. Clark, one of the most esteemed of Kentucky’s historians tackles some of those questions in his small but important book, Agrarian Kentucky, (1977).
 He tells us that

 “The rolling country hills and valleys of Kentucky present a massive and alluring canvas.
 Dotted with peaceful farmsteads and modest cabins, the land collectively represents the substance and spirit of home.
 Its rurality has been the womb of a nostalgic history into which Kentuckians have often retreated …Clark, Thomas D. Agrarian Kentucky, University of Kentucky Press, 1977, p.x.
 (Kentucky Bicentennial Bookshelf).